Alphonse Alley: Military background

 Alley was born on April 9, 1930, in Bassila, central Dahomey.
 He was a member of the small Widji ethnic group, based in the north.
 His father was also a military commander, who served the French in Syria during 1942 and helped train police in Togo.
-Alphonse enrolled in schools in Togo, Cote d'Ivoire, and Senegal until he enlisted in the French army in 1950.
+Alphonse enrolled in schools in Togo, Côte d'Ivoire, and Senegal until he enlisted in the French army in 1950.
 His first combat operation later that year was at the Indochinese Peninsula for the First Indochina War.
 Alley withdrew in late 1953, shortly before Operation Castor was launched at Dien Bien Phu.
 After this wartime experience, he went the Saint Maxient Non-Commissioned Officer School in France (now the National Active Non-Commissioned Officers School (France) or École Nationale des Sous-Officiers d’Actives (ENSOA)).
 He saw combat in Morocco from 1955 to 1956 and in Algeria from 1959 to 1961, where he became a paratrooper.

 After Dahomey gained independence in 1960, Alley travelled back to his homeland and led a paratrooper unit.
 At first, he was a lieutenant, but he was promoted to captain in 1962 and major in 1964.
 Later that year he led several soldiers to the Dahomey-Niger border during a border dispute.
 Historian Samuel Decalo described Alley as "a jovial, dashing, easygoing and well-liked figure" and was known by diplomats as "the wine, women and song officer".

 In Dahomeyan coups in 1963 and 1965, Alley urged General Christophe Soglo to seize power.
 After the 1965 coup, Soglo promoted Alley Chief of Staff of the Army.
 Alley made known his disagreements with Soglo on several occasions, though he remained loyal nonetheless.
 Young army officer Maurice Kouandété was appointed Alley's chef de cabinet in 1967 and his frequent opposition to Alley during staff meetings helped to create factions in the Dahomeyan Army.